linuxmint/slick-greeter/README.md

 - Sessions are validated.
 If a default/chosen session isn't present on the system, the greeter scans for known sessions in /usr/share/xsessions and replaces the invalid session choice with a valid session.
 - You can take a screenshot by pressing PrintScrn.
 The screenshot is saved in /var/lib/lightdm/Screenshot.png.

+# Development

+- Requires `automake`, `autogen`, `gnome-common` and `vala` to setup a build
+- Build with `make`, binary lands in `src/slick-greeter`
+- Test with `src/slick-greeter --test-mode`, global slick-greeter.conf and x.dm.slick-greeter.gschema.xml are used
+- Deploy to system with `sudo mv src/slick-greeter /bin/slick-greeter`
+- If you change the global schema, recompile with `sudo glib-compile-schemas /usr/share/glib-2.0/schemas/`

 # Credit

 - Slick Greeter started as a fork of Unity Greeter 16.04.2, a greeter developed for Ubuntu by Canonical, which used indicators and unity-settings-daemon.